Frequently asked questions#

 Jupyter notebooks allow data scientists to explore data, train models, and test hypotheses.
 Being able to run Jupyter is crucial for data science workflows, but individually configuring Jupyter on every workstation can create headaches around authentication, collaboration, and running big jobs.

-You can log in to your on-prem Notebooks by using your Anaconda Server credentials.
-Get the web address for your on-prem Notebooks from your IT administrator.
+You can log in to your Team Notebooks by using your Anaconda Server credentials.
+Get the web address for your Team Notebooks from your IT administrator.
 If you do not have Anaconda Server credentials, ask your Anaconda Server administrator.

 In the JupyterLab interface, click Upload files in the File Browser to browse for a local